Milwaukee Road 261: First excursion service

-In June 2004, the engine made its first return visit to Milwaukee since being restored, overnighting on its way to Chicago to participate in the Grand Excursion: an approximate reenactment of the original Grand Excursion of 1854.
-It departed from Chicago, arriving in Rock Island, Illinois, to celebrate the 150th anniversary of the first railroad to reach the Mississippi River.
-During the Grand Excursion, No. 261 made day trips to Savanna, Illinois, over the Iowa, Chicago and Eastern Railroad, and to Bureau Junction, Illinois, on the Iowa Interstate Railroad, current owner/operator of the first railroad line to the Mississippi River.
+In June 2004, No. 261 made its first return visit to Milwaukee since being restored, and then it travelled to Chicago to participate in the Grand Excursion: an approximate reenactment of the original 1854 celebration train of the same name.
+It departed from Chicago, arriving in Rock Island, Illinois, to celebrate the 150th anniversary of the Chicago and Rock Island Railroad, which was the first to reach the Mississippi River.
+During the Grand Excursion, No. 261 made day trips to Savanna, Illinois, over the Iowa, Chicago and Eastern Railroad (IC&E), and to Bureau Junction, Illinois, on the Iowa Interstate Railroad (IAIS), current owner/operator of the first railroad line to the Mississippi River.
 The train then traveled north along IC&E rails near the river, making overnight stops at Dubuque, Iowa, and La Crosse, Wisconsin.
 The final leg up to the Twin Cities operated in Wisconsin on BNSF trackage.
+On July 3, No. 261 performed a doubleheader run with visiting locomotive Canadian Pacific 2816 from St. Paul to La Crescent and return.

 No. 261 ran excursions from Minneapolis to Duluth via BNSF trackage in both 2005 and 2007.

 Three June 2006 excursions were launched from Milwaukee: a dinner train in Friday, June 23 to Sturtevant, Wisconsin, and Saturday and Sunday excursions (24th and 25th) to Wisconsin Dells.
 For these runs, the train was turned at New Lisbon.
 These excursions would be repeated in August 2008.